The Research Software Landscape

 Note:

-The dutch research software training network brings together all initiatives on training for research software and related topics.
+The Dutch research software training network brings together all initiatives on training for research software and related topics.
 You may know of the Carpentries, and you might be following these materials because you know of the Netherlands eScience Center's training program, but there is much more!

 ===